How to Train Your Dragon 2 (2014; Dean DeBlois)

 By Daniel Barnes

-The decreased stakes are announced from the first scene, a virtual replay of the opening from How to Train Your Dragon, as swooping shots of the seaside Viking village of Berk are undercut by Jay Baruchel’s sardonic introductory narration.
-But where the first film opened with a fleet dragons attacking the village, establishing clear conflicts and setting up multiple character dynamics, the sequel opens with a whizzing “dragon race” that features incomprehensible rules and no recognizable risks or rewards.
-This sequence is visually impressive but largely pointless, a dynamic not unexpected for a film that favors world-building and family tree expansion over character-building and narrative momentum.
+The decreased stakes are announced from the first scene, a virtual replay of the opening from How to Train Your Dragon, as swooping shots of the seaside Viking village of Berk get undercut by Jay Baruchel’s sardonic narration.
+However, where the first film opened with a fleet of dragons attacking the village, establishing clear conflicts and setting up multiple character dynamics, the sequel begins with a whizzing “dragon race” that features incomprehensible rules and no recognizable risks or rewards.
+This sequence is visually impressive but mostly pointless, a dynamic not unexpected for a film that favors world-building and family tree expansion over character-building and narrative momentum.

 Baruchel returns to voice the gawky Hiccup, who despite losing his leg at the end of the first film, remains as plucky and misunderstood (not that there’s anything wrong with that) as ever.

 “A Little Distasteful”

 While his imposing father Stoick (Gerard Butler again) wants his son to take over leadership of the village, Hiccup is more interested in exploring the far reaches of the earth with his faithful dragon Toothless.
 It is on one of these solo journeys that Hiccup encounters tattooed hunters who are loyal to a dragon army-assembling baddie named Drago, as well as a mysterious dragon protector who holds a not-very-shocking-at-all family secret.